rsprouse/testworkflow/README.md

 git clone -b site-prod https://github.com/PhonWork/phonwork site-prod  # Production site
 ```

-Then your web server must be configured to use the cloned `site-dev` and
+Then configure your web server to use the cloned `site-dev` and
-`site-prod` directories.
+`site-prod` directories. **It is also recommended to disallow access to the `.git` subdirectories in your server configuration.**